ongardie/dumpstr/README.rst

   python manage.py syncdb

-WebMetrics is known to work with SQLite.
+dumpstr is known to work with SQLite.

 =================